Lost Lake Facts

 - Local Native Americans have long known of the uniqueness of the site.
 They called the lake Kwoneksamach.
 European Americans first discovered it in the 1870s.

 - This visually rustic, and rather mysterious lake remains quite popular with photographers, as well as being a popular camping site.

-Lost Lake Mysterious Nature
+Lost Lake Physical Description

 The source of the drainage is a lava tube formed during the period of volcanic activity.
-This lava tube is roughly 6 ft (2 m) wide.
+This surprising lava tube measures roughly 6 ft (2 m) wide.

 During the spring and summer, the lake is full thanks to a combination of rainfall and the prodigious volume of runoff from snowmelt in the nearby mountains.